There are so many important questions on “how the high school you attended affect your college admission” that have been answered on this page.

 Does High School Affect College Admissions?

-It is very true that where an applicant attended his/her high school may have a major impact on their chance of being admitted into some colleges.
+It is very true that where an applicant attended his/her high school may have major impacts on their chance of being admitted into some colleges.

 As an applicant, it is very important to have in mind that the high school you graduated from will have a role to play in whether or not you will be admitted to some top colleges just the same way the college you graduate from may have an impact on job applications.

-Do universities care what high school you went to?
+Do Colleges Care what High School you went to?

-Yes, many universities care so much about the high school you attended and the reputation of the schools.
+Yes, many university’s colleges care so much about the high school you attended and the reputation of the schools.

-Many universities and colleges mostly consider applicants from higher-ranked high schools.
+It is believed that some universities and colleges mostly consider applicants from higher-ranked high schools with reputation.